mzampar/cloud_project/README.md

 The only softare needed to install and run this project is Docker-Desktop.

-Since I kept the two containers of Nextcloud and Locust separetaed, the first thing to do is to create a docker network named my_network and the execute the 2 docker-compose files.
+Since I kept the two containers of Nextcloud and Locust separetaed, the first thing to do is to create a docker network named my_network and the execute the 2 docker-compose files from the root folder.

 ```bash
 docker network create --driver bridge my_network